 Enable query profiling to measure execution time for each query stage:

 The performance_schema database provides detailed metrics on query execution, locks, and resource usage.
-For example:
+In 2026, this is often integrated with OpenTelemetry for full-stack observability.

 Partitioning Large Tables